Grace Millane's murderer appealing conviction and 17-year minimum jail sentence

 • Grace Millane murder: Top defence lawyer says 'we're not victim shaming', sex evidence was relevant

-The university graduate would never leave the room alive - her body later found dumped in a shallow grave in the Waitākere Ranges.
+But the university graduate would never leave the room alive - her body later found dumped in a shallow grave in the Waitākere Ranges.

 After hearing from nearly 40 witnesses during the highly charged and emotional trial, the jury's decision was unanimous.